SanjibaniSamal-10/Build-Your-Own-AI-Agent-Framework/LIMITATIONS.md

   Agent memory is stored in-memory for demonstration purposes and is not persisted across runs.

 - **Limited agent reasoning depth**
-  Agents follow predefined execution logic; advanced autonomous planning and long-horizon reasoning can be added in future work.
+  Agents execute predefined workflows; advanced autonomous planning and long-horizon reasoning are future extensions.

 - **No distributed state backend**
-  The framework does not yet integrate Redis, Cassandra, or a distributed database for shared state management.
+  The framework does not yet integrate Redis, Cassandra, or any distributed database for shared state management.

 - **Basic retry and failure handling**
   Retries and timeouts are implemented at a basic level and can be extended with advanced policies.